NCAR/VAPOR/docs/data/importingUnsupportedData.rst

     :width: 400
     :align: center

-Several data types can be adjusted for importing into Vapor.
+If your data format is not currently supported by Vapor you may be able to convert your data from its native file format to one that is supported.
+Several of Vapor's supported formats are good candidates for conversion.
 The table below shows these formats, along with the supported and unsupported features of each data type.

     +--------------------+--------------------------------------------+----------------------------+------------------+
     |                    |  :ref:`CF Compliant netCDF <cfCompliance>` | :ref:`BOV <brickOfValues>` | :ref:`VDC <vdc>` |